usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

           - _The manufacturer can provide instructions for how to create backups of the data prior to performing updates, and then how to do a comparison of the data in the device after the update with the backup data to ensure data integrity._
         </details>
       - Providing information detailing the trigger events that will result in automated updates to the IoT devices, or will indicate the need for a manual update.
-      - Providing communications with details about updates and possible impacts to IoT device data integrity (e.g., alerting users if an update will delete data).<br/><br/>
+      - Providing communications with details about updates and possible impacts to IoT device data integrity (e.g., alerting users if an update will delete data).

-   2. **Software Update: Establish communications with the details necessary to meet customer requirements for software updates for flaw remediation and security-relevant reasons.**<br/><br/>
+   2. **Software Update: Establish communications with the details necessary to meet customer requirements for software updates for flaw remediation and security-relevant reasons.**

       Information that may be necessary to provide include details and actions such as:

       - Providing details for performing the tests necessary for IoT device and related system software updates related to flaw remediation, for effectiveness and to identify potential side effects before installation.
       - Providing communications describing the types of security and privacy tests necessary for the IoT device and software before installation.
       - Providing the details necessary for the installation of IoT devices and associated systems security-relevant software updates within an organizationally-defined time period from the vendor release of the updates.